BARGHEST-ngo/MESH/README.md

 - Creates a virtual TUN interface (assigning an address from CGNAT ranges)
 - Transfers forensic artifacts such as ADB bug reports and dumpsys data.
 - Enables rapid creation, isolation, and teardown of remote investigation nodes.

+## Encryption, P2P & Censorship resistance.

+MESH uses a self-hostable control plane to coordinate the sharing of WireGuard keys between nodes.
+Each node then attempts NAT traversal using UDP hole punching and STUN-like techniques so two peers can exchange encrypted WireGuard packets directly.
+When hole punching succeeds, traffic is fully end-to-end encrypted WireGuard between the two endpoints.

+If UDP hole punching is unavailable or UDP is blocked, MESH falls back to the **DERP (Detoured Encrypted Relay for Packets)** protocol, which provides a relay network for failed or asymmetric NAT traversal.
+It relays already-encrypted WireGuard packets through DERP servers, so the relay sees metadata but never plaintext.
+Relays can be self-hosted by anyone.
+See [DERP servers](https://tailscale.com/kb/1232/derp-servers).

+Because WireGuard is actively censored in regions such as Russia and China, MESH uses WireGuard by default but can be configured to use [AmneziaWG](https://github.com/amnezia-vpn/amneziawg-go) by adding an AmneziaWG config to your client.
+This obfuscates WireGuard packet fingerprints.

+When UDP is blocked and the connection fails over to DERP, all encrypted traffic is sent over HTTPS via relays, providing a censorship-resilient mesh network.